 - MySQL Version 5.6x

 Now we can go towards the installation processes.
-I will be covering the whole installation step-by-step to make it easy for you:
+I will be covering the whole installation step-by-step about ‘how to install Magento 2 in localhost’ to make the process easy for you:

 - Open your XAMPP server and start Apache and MySQL applications

 - Extract Magento 2 files in your xampp/htdocs folder

 PS: In the same way you can easily install Magento 2 on localhost WAMP server.

 Download and run Composer-Setup.exe.
 It will install the latest composer version and set up your path so that you can just call “composer” from any directory in your command line.